onc-healthit/ccda-scorecard/README.md

   * Copy the WAR file to the Apache Tomcat webapps folder
   * Start Tomcat

- * Below is an example of the scorecard.xml configuration which uses **local** referenceccdaservice urls.
+ * Below is an example of the scorecard.xml configuration which uses **local** referenceccdaservice URLs.
 We have used default port (8080) as reference.
 It can be changed to any port
  ```
  <Context reloadable="true">
     <Parameter name="scorecard.igConformanceCall" value="true" override="true"/>